RomanchenkoAS/ai_models/readme.md

 # Game-AIs in python 🦾
 - Requirements : pygame

-This is a pursiut to research advansed algorythms :)
+This is my pursiut to research advansed algorythms :)

 ## Tic-tac-toe ❌⭕